grzegorz-kraszewski/loopmill/FILEFORMAT.md

 ##First line
 Contains string "LoopMill", space and then version.revision as two decimal digits, no higher than 65535.
 Example:

     LoopMill 1.0

 ##Header
 Contains ReadArgs()-parsable set of project parameters and metadata.
 List of keywords to be defined later, unknown are ignored.
-To make it more readable, it may be split into several lines.
+To make it more readable, it may be split into several lines, but every such line must be separately parsable (and will be parsed separately to avoid ReadArgs() overflow).
 An empty line ends the header.

 ##System exclusive messages
 [todo]

 ##Patterns
 Each row is a line.
 Tracks separated by "|".
 Entry looks like this:

     D C-4 7F 002 ---- 0736

 Columns explanation:
 1. Event (an editor will replace these letters with appropriate icons).
   * D - note on